A-Z of Worker Help

 Modern slavery is defined as the recruitment, movement, harbouring or receiving of children, women or men through the use of force, coercion, abuse of vulnerability, deception or other means for the purpose of exploitation.

-If you believe you are victim to, or have witnessed, modern slavery please report it via the Modern Slavery Helpline or via JobsAware.
+If you believe you are victim to, or have witnessed, modern slavery please report it via the Modern Slavery Helpline.

 Notice periods for assignments

-For free and confidential advice call the ACAS pay and work rights helpline.
+For free and confidential advice on NMW/NLW issues call the ACAS helpline.

-You can make a complaint to the UK Government about underpayment of minimum wage.
+You can make a complaint to HMRC (who enforce the NMW/NLW) about underpayment of the minimum wage.

 Occupational Health is a branch of medicine dealing with the prevention and treatment of job- or work-related injuries and illnesses.